 I replaced thumbstrap screws, exercised a few valves, and generally cleaned and polished the instrument It then became playable, though still in need of fettling.
-The reeds are steel, in brass shoes.
+The reeds are steel (in good condition), in brass shoes.
 It was not tuned to modern concert pitch of A=440, but to old London philharmonic pitch of A=452.

 Subsequently I've retuned the instrument to concert pitch (A=440), which involves filing the right amount of metal off the belly of 96 reeds - not a trivial task!
+I've replaced all 48 pads that close the air holes, and replaced some of the leather valves.
 I've also put in cloth baffles (red artificial silk) behind the fretwork to keep dust out (without impeding sound too much) and replaced new serial number and maker's name labels.

 It's now a nice playable instrument, and available for loan or sale.
 See a short demonstration video of me playing it.